AnnaHrunova/rates/README.md

 <b> Implementation: </b> <br>
   java11, gradle 5.2, springboot 2.1.3, reactor, spring data, embedded mongo. <br><br>
 <b> Run instructions: </b> <br>
   1).
 Run CurrencyRatesFluxApplication.java from the 1-crypto-rates module,<br>
-<br>  2).
-Run CurrencyRatesClientApplication.java from 2-crypto-rates-client-app module,
+  2).
+Run CurrencyRatesClientApplication.java from 2-crypto-rates-client-app module,<br>
   3).
 Open your browser and go to localhost:8081/rates,<br>
   4).
 You will see a chart for randomly generated bitcoin and ethereum rates.